- crown moulding

 - Pay attention when measuring the wall (to determine the length of crown molding) and the actual crown molding.
 The molding will end up having angled ends.
 Typically, measure from the longest point on one end to the longest point on the other end.

 The most important thing is to understand the angles and CREATE TEMPLATES.
-This will save you from making mistakes and wasting crown molding, which is not cheap!
+This will save you from making mistakes and wasting crown moulding, which is not cheap!

 Below is an outside corner.